Decision matrix: how to make important decisions in a project

 It is absolutely important to try not to give each decision factor the same weight, otherwise the whole analysis cannot be carried out.

-If you have difficulty in finding different scores, one solution is to extend the scale from 1 to 10, in order to assess each factor even more thoroughly.
+If you have difficulty in finding different scores, one solution is to extend the scale from 1 to 10, in order to help assessing each factor even more thoroughly.

 The same process that was done previously is now being done in regard to each option.